Key changes to the previous data protection framework include:

 - to advise and monitor data protection impact assessments

 - to cooperate and act as point of contact with the supervisory authority

-1. Organisations need to assess whether or not they fall within one or more of the categories where a DPO is mandated.
-Public authorities are caught (with some narrow exceptions) as are many social media, search and other tech firms who monitor online consumer behaviour to serve targeting advertising.
+1. Organizations need to assess whether or not they fall within one or more of the categories where a DPO is mandated.
+Public authorities are caught (with some narrow exceptions) as are many social media, search and other tech firms who monitor online consumer behavior to serve targeting advertising.
 Many b2c businesses which regularly monitor online activity of their customers and website visitors can also be caught.

 <Go back to Key changes>

 Accountability is a recurring theme of GDPR.
-Data governance is no longer just a case of doing the right thing; organisations need to be able to prove that they have done the right thing to regulators, to data subjects and potentially to shareholders and the media often years after a decision was taken.
+Data governance is no longer just a case of doing the right thing; organizations need to be able to prove that they have done the right thing to regulators, to data subjects and potentially to shareholders and the media often years after a decision was taken.

 GDPR requires each controller to demonstrate compliance with the data protection principles (Article 5(2)).
 This general principle manifests itself in specific enhanced governance obligations which include:

 - Keeping a detailed record of processing operations (Article 30)